watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 The following terms are used in this document as defined below:

 * SRv6 Service Function Node: an SR segment endpoint node that provides SR-aware functions as service segments.
-* Classification Rule Controller: applies sets of SR policy and flow to SR Source Nodes.
+* Classification Rule Controller: applies sets of SR policy and flows to SR Source Nodes.
-* Service Function Controller: manages service segments and applies them to SRv6 Service Function Node.
+* Service Function Controller: applies service segments to SRv6 Service Function Nodes.
-* Service Function Manager: consists of Virtualized Network Function (VNF) Manager, Virtualized Infrastructure Manager (VIM), and data collector of network metrics.
+* SRv6 SFC Controllers: provide comprehensive management of SRv6 SFC, consisting of Service Function Controller, PCE, and Classification Rule Controller.
-XXX: この用語使われていない．VIMというワードが使われてところでは，SRv6 SFC Managerとかいってる
+* SRv6 SFC Managers: manage SRv6 SFC infrastructure, consisting of Virtualized Network Function (VNF) Manager, Virtualized Infrastructure Manager (VIM), and data collector of network metrics.

 ## Requirements Language
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{!RFC2119}} {{!RFC8174}} when, and only when, they appear in all capitals, as shown here.